Denmark Copenhagen

 Victoria with a pram in Amager Fælled

-Living here ourselves with our son, we approve Copenhagen as a child-friendly city.
+Living here ourselves with our two children, we approve Copenhagen as a child-friendly city.

 11. Eat delicious food